latest nhpb_banner 1__compressed2

 Additional eviction prevention help may be available too.
 Examples of what agencies in Oklahoma may incorporate into their programs range from legal aid in Oklahoma to resources from the Continuum of Care, including basic needs such as food or clothing.
 On the other hand, the homeless may be placed into emergency shelters or transitional housing programs to give them time to stabilize.

-When that is not possible, then the homeless prevention program may take the step of assisting them with a move into other permanent housing and help them of course gain stability.
+When it is not possible to stop an eviction from occurring, then the homeless prevention program may take the step of assisting them with a move into other permanent housing and help them of course gain stability.
 Homeless adults, youth, veterans and other will get a place to live in the short and long term.
 Or the agencies can offer help in finding low income apartments.

 Rapid-Rehousing / Homeless Prevention helps in an emergency and long term stability.
 Many private landlords work with HUD and the federal government to help people find a place to live.
 There are apartments, motel vouchers programs, and counseling for evicted tenants as well as homeowners.